Planning to do real estate work? A primer on title insurance and the TitlePLUS program

 What is title insurance?

 Some of these issues are unpredictable or undetectable – such as forgery, fraud, missing heirs, and unregistered easements.
-Other problems that can affect a property covered under a title insurance policy include issues such as construction liens, access rights and conflicting interests in a property.
+Other problems that can affect a property and may be covered under a title insurance policy include issues such as construction liens, access rights and conflicting interests in a property.

 It is important to understand that title insurance replaces the title opinion and not the lawyer in the transaction.
 The role of the real estate lawyer remains just as important to ensure the client’s interests are properly addressed and protected.
 In fact, depending on the issue, a client may prefer that the lawyer do a search to determine the status of a matter rather than depend on title insurance and the right to be able to make a claim to an insurer at a later date.

-- 3. It’s all-Canadian: In fact, TitlePLUS title insurance is the only all-Canadian title insurance product on the market today.
+TitlePLUS title insurance is the only wholly Canadian owned title insurance product available in Canada

 How can you find out more?